 Christopher Michael, Secretary

-Chris is a consultant for Paragon in their Information Governance practice.
-Chris has worked on a variety of digital archiving, records management, and information governance engagements within the life sciences industry.
-He has been on the Board of Directors for the chapter since Nov.
-2014 and is currently the Membership Committee Chair and Treasurer.
-Chris holds a BA in English and History from Ursinus College and earned his MLIS (Master of Library and Information Science) with a concentration in Archival Studies from Drexel University.
+Chris is currently working for GSK in their Records Management & Archiving department.
+He has worked on a variety of digital archiving, records management, and information governance engagements within the life sciences industry and was previously a consultant for Paragon / CGI in their Information Governance practice.
+Chris has been on the Board of Directors for the chapter since Nov.
+2014 and is currently the Membership Committee Chair and Secretary.
+He holds a BA in English and History from Ursinus College and earned his MLIS (Master of Library and Information Science) with a concentration in Archival Studies from Drexel University.

 Maria Efstratiades, Director

 Maria Efstratiades is the Director of the Office of Archives and Records Management for the County of Camden.
 She designs and implements all aspects of the records management program for the Camden County Departments and other inter-governmental agencies.
 Maria has centralized records management programs by leveraging technology for county-wide access to information across all platforms.